fenago/apache-solr/lab_guides/Lab_1.md

 documents with the input of a query string that is parsed accordingly to Lucence.
 Lucene manages to score a value for each of the relevant documents and the ones that are high-scoring documents are displayed.
 Why choose Solr?
 ----------------------------------

 If we already have a relational database, then why should we use Solr?
-It\'s simple; if there is a use case that needs you to search, you need a search engine platform like Solr.
+It's simple; if there is a use case that needs you to search, you need a search engine platform like Solr.
 There are various use cases that we will be discussing further in the lab.